YajanaRao/CalendarApp/README.md

 Let's create a Calendar component called `Calendar.tsx` Inside the `src/compoents/Calender` folder

+The calender component will take `current` props to show the active date visible in the calendar component

 ```jsx
 // src/components/Calendar/Calendar.tsx
 import * as React from "react";